What is the aim of HIV treatment programmes?

-Improving access to treatment
+Improving treatment programme delivery

 Civil society movements have been vital in placing HIV high up on the public health agenda and in finding solutions to challenging problems.
 Further pressure from civil society may be needed for the next scale-up of treatment to be achieved.